chef/supermarket/README.md

 #### Development Environment

-1. Make sure you have XCode installed
+1. Make sure you have Xcode installed

 1. Install a Ruby manager - if you don't already have one, you will need a Ruby manager to install the appropriate Ruby release such as:
    * [RVM](https://rvm.io)